sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 ### Gaining Full OpenApiOperation Control

-If we want to have full OpenApiOperation control, we can use `WithOperationAttribute` method, like so:
+If we want to have full OpenApiOperation control, we can use `WithOpenApi` method (this time with parameters), like so:

 ```csharp
         // DELETE api/contacts/1